 Your radio has a NOAA Weather Radio function, to enable the user to receive weather reports from designated NOAA stations.
-Your radio also has an NOAA Weather Scan function, to enable the user to scan all 10 channels of the NOAA Weather Radio.
+Your radio also has a NOAA Weather Scan function, to enable the user to scan all 10 channels of the NOAA Weather Radio.

-- (1) To turn the NOAA Weather Scan on, press and hold the [0sal] key for 3 seconds, Alicon appears.
+- (1) To turn the NOAA Weather Scan on, press the [0sq.] key for 3 seconds, icon appears.
 The radio will go to Weather band mode. - (2) Press and hold the 🕏 key for 3 seconds to start automatic scanning of all 10 channels and stop on active channels.
-Pressing and holding the 🕏 key for 3 seconds during a NOAA weather scan will stop the scan. - (3) After stopping NOAA weather scan, it is allowed to manually select the weather channel by pressing the ▲ or ▼ key. - (4) To exit the Weather Radio broadcast mode, press the wey or [PTT] key.
+Pressing and hold the 🕏 key for 3 seconds during a NOAA weather scan will stop the scan. - (3) After stopping NOAA weather scan, it is allowed to manually select the weather channel by press the ▲ or ▼ key. - (4) To exit the Weather Radio broadcast mode, press the wey or [PTT] key.